TheMostlyGreat/mythos/code/prompts/frameworks/concept_framework.md

 - Primary Themes: The main themes or messages the novel will explore (e.g., love, betrayal, identity, justice).

 - Secondary Themes: Additional themes that will be touched upon in the novel.

+- Length: The length of the story in pages.